Churchill Films

-Churchill Films aka Churchill Media was a producer and distributor of direct-to-video/educational films founded by Robert Churchill (1911-1997) and Sy Wexler (1916–2005) in 1948 as Churchill Wexler Film Productions.
+Churchill Films, also called Churchill Media, was an American Film producer and distributor of direct-to-video/educational films founded by Robert Churchill (1911-1997) and Sy Wexler (1916–2005) in 1948 as Churchill Wexler Film Productions.
 They have produced The Mouse and the Motorcycle (1986) based on the 1965 book by Beverly Cleary and many other award-winning children's films.

 Churchill Films was acquired by American Educational Products in 1994.
 The Churchill Films catalog is now part of Discovery Education.

 In December 2009, The Jungle (1967), a film distributed by Churchill Films in 16mm for the educational film market, was named to the National Film Registry.

+History

+Origins

+Churchill Films was Founded in 1948, by Robert Churchill and Sy Wexler.
+Churchill was a Harvard law graduate and former fashion photographer who pivoted to cinematography during World War II, making training films for the U.S. Army Signal Corps.